ant-design/ant-design-pro-site/docs/style.en-US.md

 }
 ```

-Two points need to note:
+Two points need to be noted:

 - The imported antd component class name is not translated by CSS Modules, so the overridden class name `.ant-select-selection` must be put in `:global`.
 - Because of the previous note, the coverage is global.
-To prevent this from affecting other Select components, need to wrap extra className for limit the scope of the style.
+To avoid affecting other Select components, the setting needs to be wrapped by an extra classname to add range restriction.